Wallace fountain: Wall-mounted model

 Sir Richard's other model.
 In the middle of a semi-circular pediment, the head of a naiad issues a trickle of water that falls into a basin resting between two pilasters.
 Two goblets allowed the water to be drunk, but they were retired under the 1952 law cited above.
 This model, costing little to install, was to have been many units along the lengths of the walls of buildings with strong humanitarian focus, e.g. hospitals.
-This was not the case, and they do not remain today except for one situated on rue Geoffroy Saint-Hilaire.
+This was not the case, and they do not remain today except for one situated on the Rue Geoffroy Saint-Hilaire.